Expectation of the Largest bet size in Labouchere System: Main Results

 \section{Main Results}

-To study the Labouch\`ere system, we first introduce a larger family of betting systems called \emph{list systems}: \begin{definition}[List System] A list system consists of a target sequence $\{T_n\}$, a bet sequence $\{B_n\}$ and a length sequence $\{l_n\}$, which evolve as follows: \begin{enumerate} \item At the beginning, $T_0>0$ and $l_0\in \{1,2,\cdots\}$; \item At $n$-th coup, the system makes a betting size $B_n\in [0,T_{n-1}]$ which may depend on the entire history.
+To study the Labouchere system, we first introduce a larger family of betting systems called \emph{$(a,b)$-list systems}: \begin{definition}[$(a,b)$-List System] Let $a<0\le b$ be integers.
+An $(a,b)$-list system consists of a target sequence $\{T_n\}$, a bet sequence $\{B_n\}$ and a length sequence $\{l_n\}$, which evolve as follows: \begin{enumerate} \item At the beginning, $T_0>0$ and $l_0\in \{1,2,\cdots\}$; \item At $n$-th coup, the system makes a bet size $B_n\in [0,T_{n-1}]$ which may depend on the entire history.
 Then the target and length sequences evolve as

-\item Termination condition: if $l_{n-1}\in \{1,2\}$, we must have $B_n=T_{n-1}$.
-Consequently, when $l_m=0$, then $T_n=B_n=l_n=0$ for any $n\ge m$. \end{enumerate} \end{definition} In such a list system, target $T_n$ represents the remaining amount of money one would like to earn at the end of $n$-th coup; consequently, $T_n$ shrinks after a win, and increases after a loss.
-Length $l_n$ represents the length of the ``list'' at round $n$, where it may be some real/virtual list which governs the betting process.
+\item Termination condition: let $N=\inf\{n: l_n=0\}$ be the stopping time that the length becomes zero, we must have $T_n=l_n=0$ for any $n\ge N$ and $B_n=0$ for any $n>N$. \end{enumerate} \end{definition} In such a list system, target $T_n$ represents the remaining amount of money one would like to earn at the end of $n$-th coup; consequently, $T_n$ shrinks after a win, and increases after a loss.
+Length $l_n$ represents the length of the ``list'' at $n$-th coup, where it may be some real/virtual list which governs the betting process.
+For example, the well-known martingale system (where the bet is doubled after each loss) belongs to the $(-1,0)$-list system with $l_0=1$ and $B_n=T_{n-1}$, and both Labouchere and Fibonacci systems fall into the category of $(-2,1)$-list systems.
 The termination condition ensures that, as long as the list length $l_n$ hits zero, the target must be fulfilled as well (i.e., $T_n=0$), and the betting process terminates.
-Clearly, both Labouch\`ere system and Fibonacci system fall into the category of general list systems, and the specific numbers $\{-2,1\}$ in the length update can also be changed into different numbers to accommodate other betting systems.